Art. 1 Scope of validity, form

 Art.
 2 Conclusion of the agreement

 (1) The Purchaser’s order shall at the earliest be considered binding upon being placed or confirmed in writing.
 The Seller shall be required to point out any obvious errors (e.g. typographical or calculation errors) and omissions in the order, including the order documentation, to the Purchaser, for the purpose of correction or completion, prior to accepting the order.
 Otherwise, the contract shall be deemed not to have been concluded.

 (2) The Seller is expected to confirm orders from the Purchaser in writing within a period of 8 days (acceptance).

-(3) Any delayed acceptance shall be considered as a new offer, and shall require acceptance by the Purchaser.
+(3) Any delayed acceptance shall be considered to be a new offer, and shall require acceptance by the Purchaser.

 Art.3 Term of and delay in delivery

-(1) The date of delivery specified by the Purchaser in the order shall be binding.
+(1) The term of delivery specified by the Purchaser in the order shall be binding.
 The Seller shall be obliged to inform the Purchaser in writing without delay if it expects not to be able to adhere to agreed dates of delivery - for whatever reason.

 (2) Should the Seller fail to fulfil its services, or fail to provide them within the agreed delivery period, or should it fall behind in fulfilling its services (default), the Purchaser’s rights – in particular with regard to withdrawal from the contract and compensation for damage – shall be governed by the statutory provisions.
 The provisions laid down in paragraph 3 shall not be affected thereby.